Art School Portfolio Two 1983-1997

 Doppler Shifts (1983)

 The title of this painting had something to do with Doppler Shifts.
-I was taking astronomy classes at this time, which Imploding Kleenex and this painting reflect.
+I was taking astronomy classes, which Imploding Kleenex and this painting reflect.
 There was also the influence of the Voyager space probes, so images of Saturn and Jupiter are scattered in the backgrounds of both paintings.

 Modernist Inspired